jpshrader/irish-railways-front-end/README.md

  * Fix list-item title sizing issues on mobile.
  * Add text boxes to allow filtering on train/station lists.

-Note: This is very much a work in progress.

 ## Development server

 Run `yarn start` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.